PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Missing_Values/READ.md

    Case 2 : Now a consider a case where you replace the missing values with 0 and then calculate the Average of 100 customers.

-Now if you compare the Average values of Case 1 to Average value of Case 2, Average value of Case 2 is much more smaller than the Case 1 so if you present your analysis infront of stakeholders, it will be quite mis-guiding.
+Now if you compare the Average values of Case 1 to Average value of Case 2, Average value of Case 2 is much more smaller than the Case 1 so if you present your analysis infront of stakeholders, it will be quite misguiding.
 So in order to avoid such mistakes, it's important to handle missing values.

-There are several ways a missing value can be represented :
+### There are several ways a missing value can be represented :
 * Blanks/Null Values
 * Spaces
 * Random Value
 * Big Value
 * Special Character

 There can be N no. of possibilities, how a Missing value can be represented.

+### How can you identify missing values in the dataset?